zacharyfmarion/design-checklist/docs/styling.md

 export default Example;
 ```

 It will also work with any custom component that passes in a className.
-For an example of this check out the <Input /> component.
+For an example of this check out the &lt;Input /&gt; component.
 For more information check out their excellent documentation, or [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) documentation about tagged template literals